Skip navigation

 A good way to find out if someone is confused is to ask the person his or her name, age, and the date.
 If they are unsure or answer incorrectly, they are confused.

-If the person does not usually have confusion, contact a health care provider.
+If the person does not usually have confusion, contact their health care provider.

 A confused person should not be left alone.
 For safety, the person may need someone nearby to calm them and protect them from injury.
-Rarely, physical restraints may be ordered by a health care professional.
+Rarely, physical restraints may be ordered by their provider.

 To help a confused person: